 Where inventory items are considered to be slow moving or obsolete a provision is made against the carrying amount included within the Inventory balance.
-During the year a provision of this nature was made in relation to 25% of the stock of Tristel Shine machines, amounting to £72,000.
+During the year a provision of this nature was made in relation to 25% of the stock of Tristel Stella equipment, amounting to £204,000 (2012: nil).
+There was also a further provision made in relation to the groups Shine equipment of £206,000 (2012: £72,000).